mabakach/craddle/README.md

 Inspired by JamesKnopfSelbst and his Youtube video https://www.youtube.com/watch?v=ktmIXVn6ftc

+## Overview

+[CraddleControl.ino] contains the Arduino source code.
+[Wiege_CAD_Model.FCStd] contains the FreeCAD 3D sketch of the craddle

 All files are licensed under the MIT license.

 ## The MIT License (MIT)